donnaada/reading-notes/301/class01.md

 - What are the advantages of using component-based architecture?
   > An advantage of using component-based architecture is the reusability of the blocks of code as well as the ability to upgrade, refactor, or remove components with it affecting the overall functionality of an application.

+## What is Props and How to Use it in React

+- What is “props” short for?
+  > Props is short for Property.
+It is a special read-only keyword in React that is used to pass data from one component to another.

+- How are props used in React?
+  > Props are used to pass data from one component to another.

+- What is the flow of props?
+  > Props are uni-directional and flow from parent to child.
+Because of this, this means that data coming from the parent component shouldn't be altered by child components.

+## Things I want to know more about